TUMO x h-pem | The future of Armenian literature through the eyes of the young writers at TUMO

 Other students developed a growing sense of what they wish to accomplish through their body of work.
 TUMO student Ellen Petrosyan wants to uncover “untold stories, revealing the truth which is not being talked about.”
 Through her writing, she imagines raising questions about topics surrounding the Armenian Genocide that have to date been consistently avoided.
 “I have been writing since I remember myself,” says Petrosyan, “but I never really considered myself a writer prior to the classes.
 Now, I do consider myself a writer, because the classes haven’t just given me knowledge, but also the strength to believe that I am exactly who I want to be.”

 The writer, students have learned, is consistently asking questions and pursuing curiosities.
 In short, “the writer is working every second,” says Sargsyan.
 “Even If I am walking from school to home I think about my surroundings in a special way” so he may incorporate those details in a later story.
 “A writer is a writer 23 hours a day because they spend that 1 hour just typing things they thought of during the 23 hours.”
 His hope for young Armenian writers, however, is not that these details lead to a retelling of reality as it is.
-He hopes that they “try something new, something out of reality, something weird but interesting”; for its this post-modern space, he believes, that will inspire alternative and progressive ways of thinking.
+He hopes that they “try something new, something out of reality, something weird but interesting”; for it is this post-modern space, he believes, that will inspire alternative and progressive ways of thinking.

 It is clear that no matter the form or content that students engage, the future of Armenian literature depends foremost on their identification as writers, themselves.
 Only after students develop a passion for storytelling as an art, will they consider the importance of continuing the centuries of literary tradition that preceded them.